lysk9884/Rise-SDK-CSharp/README.md

 Rise meets C#.Net

 The Rise C# SDK is cross platform library based on Rise (https://rise.vision) and entirely rewritten in C#.
-The Rise C# SDK is a library which supports Windows, Linux, Mac, and Xamarin mobile (Android, Windows Phone and Ios).
-Check the github wiki for the full documentation.
+The Rise C# SDK is a library which supports Windows, Linux, Mac, and Xamarin mobile (Android, Windows Phone and iOS).
+Check the github wiki for the full documentation. (https://github.com/RiseVision/Rise-SDK-CSharp/wiki)

 #### Third party dependencies
 1. Newtonsoft.json